Rpc

 Step 2-3: [Optional] Create ctx and set timeout and other information;

-Step 2-4: Use the proxy to initiate the RPC call by passing ctx, Req, Rsp, and the result callback, ensuring that ctx, Req, and Rsp remain valid and unmodified throughout the call cycle;
+Step 2-4: Using the proxy, pass ctx, Req, Rsp, and the result callback to initiate the RPC call, ensuring that ctx, Req, and Rsp remain valid and unchanged throughout the entire call lifecycle;

 Step 2-5: In the callback function, retrieve the returned status and parse the status and Rsp;

-The initial steps are largely the same as for synchronous interfaces, with the key difference being that Step 2-4 requires using an asynchronous callback to obtain the result.
-Below is a simple example based on protobuf; the syntax for ROS2 Srv is very similar:
+The first few steps are basically the same as the synchronous interface, with the difference being that Step 2-4 requires using an asynchronous callback to obtain the result.
+Below is a simple protobuf-based example; the syntax based on ROS2 Srv is also very similar:

 #include "rpc.aimrt_rpc.pb.h"